ksga/brew2/README.md

 Node-RED is running on a Raspberry Pi (a Zero W will do nicely and is very affordable), acting as a WiFi AP (not necessary if your are in range of your netork) connected via Serial UART to an ESP32 (using a ESP32 devkit from AliExpress).
 The ESP32 is flashed with [ESPEasy](https://github.com/letscontrolit/ESPEasy) and controls eight 4 digit 7-segment displays (TM1631) showing temperatures, set points and duty cycles.

+Both elements are controlled via 3 position switches for either cascade PID, single loop PID or duty cycle, and setpoints are controlled using push buttons.

+The hardware setup is heavily inspired by The Electric Brewery, but as mentioned earlier using a software backend rather than "simple" PID-controllers.

 <h4>Logging</h4>

 The Raspberry Pi is running Prometheus scraping the metrics every two seconds.
 On a separate laptop Grafana connects to Prometheus and shows everything on some nice graphs in realtime.
 On boot Prometheus is not running, but it can be started from the settings menu.